Submissions

 Who Should Apply

 The Doctoral Consortium is open to PhD students at any stage of their doctoral research.
-We particularly encourage students who have a clear research direction but whose work is not yet finalized, the consortium is designed to help, not to evaluate completed theses.
+We particularly encourage students who have a clear research direction but whose work is not yet finalized: the consortium is designed to support ongoing work, not to evaluate completed theses.

 Submission Format